Bank and Monument stations: Metropolitan Inner Circle Completion Railway, 1884

 The station at Monument opened with the name "Eastcheap" on 6 October 1884, after the nearby street, and was renamed "The Monument" on 1 November 1884.
-Initially, trains from both companies served the station on the Inner Circle service but other operational patterns have been used.
-The Inner Circle service achieved a separate identity as the Circle line in 1949 although its trains were still provided by the District or Metropolitan lines.
+Initially, trains from both companies served the station on the Inner Circle service, but other operational patterns have been used.
+In 1909, a new entrance was completed to a design by architect George Campbell Sherrin, which included a new entrance incorporating commercial space where the booking hall had previously been located.
+The Inner Circle service achieved a separate identity as the Circle line in 1949, although its trains were still provided by the District or Metropolitan lines.

 Waterloo & City Railway, 1898

 The Waterloo & City Railway was built by the London and South Western Railway (L&SWR) to link its terminus at Waterloo to the City.
 The station, with platforms under Queen Victoria Street and close to Mansion House, opened on 8 August 1898 as "City".